Chronemics: Influence on global affairs

 More polychronic-oriented cultures come to diplomatic situations with no particular importance placed on time.
 Chronemics is one of the channels of nonverbal communication preferred by a High context Polychronic negotiator over verbal communication.
 The polychronic approach to negotiations will emphasize building trust between participants, forming coalitions and finding consensus.
 High context Polychronic negotiators might be charged with emotion toward a subject thereby obscuring an otherwise obvious solution.

-Control of time in power relationships
+Control of time in interpersonal relationships

-Time has a definite relationship to power.
-Though power most often refers to the ability to influence people, power is also related to dominance and status.

-For example, in the workplace, those in a leadership or management position treat time and – by virtue of position – have their time treated differently from those who are of a lower stature position.
-Anderson and Bowman have identified three specific examples of how chronemics and power converge in the workplacewaiting time, talk time and work time.

 Waiting time

 Researchers Insel and Lindgren write that the act of making an individual of a lower stature wait is a sign of dominance.
 They note that one who "is in the position to cause another to wait has power over him.
 To be kept waiting is to imply that one's time is less valuable than that of the one who imposes the wait."

 Talk time

-There is a direct correlation between the power of an individual in an organization and conversation.
-This includes both length of conversation, turn-taking and who initiates and ends a conversation.
-Extensive research indicates that those with more power in an organization will speak more often and for a greater length of time.
+There is a direct correlation between the status of an individual in an organization and conversation.
+This includes both length of conversation, turn-taking, and who initiates and ends a conversation.
+Extensive research indicates that those with more status in an organization will speak more often and for a greater length of time.
 Meetings between superiors and subordinates provide an opportunity to illustrate this concept.
-A superior – regardless of whether or not they are running the actual meeting – lead discussions, ask questions and have the ability to speak for longer periods of time without interruption.
+A superior – regardless of whether or not they are running the actual meeting – lead discussions, ask questions, and have the ability to speak for longer periods of time without interruption.
 Likewise, research shows that turn-taking is also influenced by power.
 Social psychologist Nancy Henley notes that "Subordinates are expected to yield to superiors and there is a cultural expectation that a subordinate will not interrupt a superior".
-The length of response follows the same pattern.
+The length of a response follows the same pattern.
 While the superior can speak for as long as they want, the responses of the subordinate are shorter in length.
 Albert Mehrabian noted that deviation from this pattern led to negative perceptions of the subordinate by the superior.
 Beginning and ending a communication interaction in the workplace is also controlled by the higher-status individual in an organization.
 The time and duration of the conversation are dictated by the higher-status individual.